fperron-kt88/fx-portfolio/_posts/2024-12-18-cordic-module-optimisation.md

 means that a single cordic unit running at 50MHz can easily output the values within 170ns of being presented with an input.
 More than 5.8 million updates per second.
-The sin and cos errors are within an absolute error of 0.0002 and the concentricity error (pythagorean length) is within 0.0004 units of the unit circle.
+The sin and cos errors are within an absolute error of 0.0002 and the concentricity error (Pythagorean length) is within 0.0004 units of the unit circle.
 That is 0.02% error on the sin or cos and 0.04% error on the concentricity.